AdityaCoppisetti/printing-images-via-raspberry-pi-on-billing-machine-reciept-paper/README.md

 Finally, I focused on making the system reliable.
 I designed the workflow so that once a photo is printed, it automatically moves from the “incoming” folder to a “processed” folder.
 This prevents the same image from printing multiple times and makes the system behave like a production pipeline rather than a simple script.

 By the end, the system became fully autonomous.
 I can drop multiple photos into the folder and they automatically process, print, and archive themselves without manual input.

-The biggest thing I learned from this project was how important it is to think about the entire system, not just the code.
-Taking an idea from concept to execution required hardware integration, software design, debugging operating system issues, and thinking about how the workflow should behave over time.
-It also reinforced that building something end-to-end usually involves solving many small problems step by step until the whole system works together.